Getting started with a Depository Program account

 How to buy gold, silver and platinum

-Follow the four steps below to start trading via Depository Online.
+Follow the four steps below to start trading via the Depository Program.

 1. Create an account

 Opening an account includes identity verification.
-The account must be in the same name as your bank account to meet requirements of Know you customer and anti-money laundering laws.
+The account must be in the same name as your bank account to meet requirements of know your customer and anti-money laundering/counter-terrorism financing laws.

 2. Request a trade and deposit funds